pfgithub/customizations/userscripts/reddit/README.md

 - many links that should be normal actually pushstate (user profile pages and subreddit sorting options)
 - adds a horizontal scrollbar to the page with blank content
+- very buggy with back and forwards button sometimes
+- stylesheet is broken with custom subreddit styles and sometimes broken with extra sidebar things because it was written badly

 screenshots: